Catalog • 2012-2013

 The mission of the Psychology program mirrors the College’s mission statement and broad principles.
 The Psychology Major is designed to provide the knowledge and skills related to the scientific study of human and animal behavior, thoughts, and emotions.
 In keeping with Cedar Crest’s liberal arts tradition, the Psychology Major emphasizes developing students’ critical thinking ability, communication skills, awareness of ethical and global issues, and the development of their personal value systems.
 The Major requires rigorous academic engagement and scholarship and facilitates students’ connections between Psychology and the liberal arts.

 The Psychology curriculum seeks to prepare students in a science with a variety of techniques and research methods.
-Required coursework is structured to include experiences conducting research as well as exposure to an array of contemporary theories in a variety of psychological fields.
-During the junior or senior year, students may engage in the entire research process in which their creative projects are designed, carried out, and presented at a research conference.
+Required coursework is structured to include experiences conducting research as well as exposure to and discussion of important psychological theories.
+During the junior or senior year, students can conduct their own research project and make a presentation at a research conference.

 The Psychology faculty is committed to excellence in teaching, scholarship, and service.
 During a student’s academic career, she will have opportunities to collaborate with a faculty member on a research or consulting project.
 Students can participate in community service and women’s leadership activities through the Psychology Club and the Women’s Health Alliance that emphasizes the value of health and well-being.
 Students who excel academically may apply to join the Psi Chi National Honor Society and participate in their many outreach programs and on-campus activities.